louislam/rdp-portal/README.md

 2. How to config more settings like screen resolution?

 > You can click `Options` in RDP Portal, it will open the original Remote Desktop Connection application.
-You can set anything there, but you have to click `Save` and don't click `Connect`.
+You can set anything there, but you have to click `Save` finally.
+Don't click `Connect`.

 <img src="https://user-images.githubusercontent.com/1336778/198681115-c3ccb823-43b8-480a-b81c-ff32d5d117ae.png" width=600 />